farawehassan/uber_clone/README.md

 # Uber Clone

-Designing an app like uber for the purpose of learning maps in flutter
+Designing an app like uber using the provider pattern approach for the purpose of learning maps in flutter

 ## Getting Started